raspberrypilearning/google-fonts/en/step_1.md

 ![The Google Fonts search page.
 The search categories are highlighted.](images/search-options.png)

-You can scroll down until you find a font you like.
-If you know the name of the font you want to use, you can type it in the main search box.
+Scroll down until you find a font you like.
+If you know the name of the font you want to use, type it in the main search box.

 !['Bangers' has been typed into the search box.](images/bangers.png)